 These challenges are working their way through.
 They imply a substantial and significant alteration in the way the UK conducts European business.
-They involve shifts in authority, changed veto points and institutional opportunity space, as well as alterations in the organisational and political cultures underlying the development of policy.
-All of these changes have opened up new opportunities for the articulation and highlighting of subnational interests and for the exercise of agency in further developing the emerging multi-level character of UK governance.

-Nevertheless, while the changes brought about by devolution in institutional structures seem significant, it remains a moot point at this early stage as to whether, how and when the opportunities created by institutional change will be exploited.
-The potential is there but its exact expression remains to be manifested and that depends on a number of factors that can be enumerated if not predicted.
-These include changes in party control at any one of Westminster, Edinburgh and Cardiff, and also the emergence of new policy issues with different implications for each of the territories of the UK, and unforeseen events.
-The critical change centres on the point that pre-devolution UK European policy making took place with a framework of collective responsibility to which ministers were bound.
-The consequence of this was that tensions that undoubtedly existed between the territories were sorted out within the central state structure.
-Under devolved arrangements Scottish and Welsh ministers are under greater pressure to make public a distinctive line.
-In effect devolution opens up the process, introduces new arenas and new points of tension and conflict.
-These may generate further tension and more significant further change.
+They involve shifts in authority, changed veto points and institutional opportunity space, as well as the potential to alter the organisational and political cultures underlying the development of policy.
+All of these changes have opened up new opportunities for the articulation and highlighting of sub-national interests and for the exercise of agency in further developing the emerging multi-level character of UK governance.
+Nevertheless, it remains a moot point at this early stage as to whether, how and when the opportunities created by institutional change will be exploited.
+The potential is there but its exact expression remains to be manifested and that depends on a number of unpredictable factors.
+They include changes in party control at any one of Westminster, Edinburgh and Cardiff, the emergence of new policy issues with different implications for each of the territories of the UK, and unforeseen events.
+The critical change centres on the point that, pre-devolution, tensions that undoubtedly existed between the territories on UK European policy matters were sorted out within the framework of collective responsibility to which all ministers were bound.
+Under devolved arrangements Scottish and Welsh ministers are not so bound and are under greater pressure to make public a distinctive line.
+In effect devolution opens up the process and introduces new points of tension and conflict (Bulmer, et al, 2002, chapters 1 and 9).

 Devolution has also given the Welsh and Scottish authorities the opportunity to deploy resources in order to clarify, articulate and pursue in a focussed way the interests of their locality in relation to Europe.
 Both the Scottish and Welsh authorities have reviewed and expanded their representation in Brussels as well as maintaining involvement with and access to UKRep (see Bulmer, et al, 2002, chapter 6).
 So far as developing sub-national interests through channels to Whitehall are concerned, continuing involvement in the UK policy process offers opportunities to articulate sub-national views in policy development.
 Clearly the opportunities are there but the critical point remains as to how and when they will be exploited.
 So overall the European policy making process in the UK has become less self-contained within the central state as a result of devolution.
 It opens up new opportunities for territorial governments to play their hand through exploiting both extra-state and intra-state channels.
+And though the sources of change have been domestic, a greater alignment has emerged in regard to the pattern of governance in other EU states.